IPv6 UDP Flow with Latency Measurement - invalid UDP checksum

 So, after setting the timestamp, the UDP checksum should be re-calculated automatically.
 But on some ByteBlower servers, this is not possible.
 Due to limitations of the hardware used inside the ByteBlower server, it is not possible to send Frames with a timestamp and a correct UDP checksum.

-Because the UDP checksum is required in IPv6 Frames, we cannot apply the same workaround as for IPv4 frames. (setting the checksum value automatically to zero, which means that the checksum is disabled.)
+Because the UDP checksum is required in IPv6 Frames, we cannot apply the same workaround as for IPv4 frames.
+(Setting the checksum value automatically to zero, which means that the checksum is disabled.)

 This way, the IPv6 frames sent out by the ByteBlower server will have an invalid UDP checksum.
 Some devices in your test setup may drop these frames.